Lukas Rupp

-Lukas Peter Rupp (/de/; born 8 January 1991) is a German professional footballer who plays as a midfielder for Regionalliga Südwest German club Hessen Kassel.
+Lukas Peter Rupp (/de/; born 8 January 1991) is a German professional footballer who plays as a midfielder for Regionalliga Südwest German club VfR Mannheim.

 Rupp has spent most of his career playing in Germany, playing for teams such as Karlsruher SC, Borussia Mönchengladbach, SC Paderborn 07, VfB Stuttgart, and 1899 Hoffenheim.
 He has also played in England with Norwich City, and in Greece with Aris.

 Career

 Early career

 Rupp's father Franz Rupp was a professional Handball player in Leutershausen.
 Rupp's professional career as a footballer began with Karlsruher SC.
 In June 2011, alongside teammate Matthias Zimmermann, Rupp was signed by Borussia Mönchengladbach.
 Upon his signing, sporting director Max Eberl praised his versatility.
 Despite managing an assist in a DFB-Pokal match against SSV Jahn Regensburg, 21 year old Rupp was unable to secure first team football in his debut season at the Borussia-Park, playing just three times, before being loaned to SC Paderborn.